bizzaccelerator/corn-yield-prediction/README.md

 ## License

-This project is no longer licensed under MIT.
+This project is no longer open source.
+It's no longer licensed under MIT.

-As of September 20, 2025, all rights are reserved.
+As of September 19, 2025, all rights are reserved.

+- You may not copy, modify, or distribute this code without explicit permission.
-Previous versions remain available under the MIT License.
+- Past versions released under the MIT License remain available under that license.
+- Future versions (commits after this date) are proprietary.